A step-by-step guide to what sells on Amazon during the holidays, and repricing for maximizing profits during the Amazon sales explosion.

 If your answer is “everything,” that’s not quite accurate.

-While it’s true that everything sees a surge in Amazon sales, one category explodes far and above the rest: New items.
+While it’s true that everything sees a surge in Amazon sales, one category explodes far and above the rest: New condition books.

 People during the Holidays want the new stuff.
 That’s pretty much it.
 Amazon buyers give new items as gifts, not old textbooks.